jennifersoft/jennifer-view-adapter-chatwork/README.md

 The first step is to register the adapter:

-1. In JENNIFER Client, open the management area and Navigate to Extension and Notice > Adapter and Plugin Make sure the adapter tab is selected then click the [+Add] button
+1. In JENNIFER Client, open the management area and Navigate to Extension and Notice > Adapter and Plugin
+1. Make sure the adapter tab is selected then click the [+Add] button.
-2. Select [Event] from the classifications dropdown.
+1. Select [Event] from the classifications dropdown.
-3. Enter `chatwork` as the ID.
+1. Enter `chatwork` as ID.
-4. Enter the path to the adapter JAR file jennifer-view-adapter-chatwork.jar or upload the JAR file from you local machine.
+1. Enter the path to the adapter JAR file jennifer-view-adapter-chatwork.jar or upload the JAR file from you local machine.
-5. Enter the adapter class name `adapter.jennifer.chatwork.ChatworkAdapter` and save the settings.
+1. Enter the adapter class name `adapter.jennifer.chatwork.ChatworkAdapter` and save the settings.

+The second step is to register parameters for sending messages.
+1. Open the management area and Navigate to Extension and Notice > Adapter and Plugin.
+1. Make sure the adapter tab is selected then click the `chatwork adapter` that was registerd privious step.
+1. Click [Option] button.
+1. Click [+Add] button.
+1. Enter `token` as Key and token vale for using chatwork API as Value.
+Then save the setting.
+1. Click [+Add] button.
+1. Enter `room_name` as Key and the room name to send message as Value.
+Then save the setting.

+All step is cleared, restart JENNIFER View Server then you can check the JENNIFER's event messages on Chatwork.